Mustardy Haricots Verts Recipe

 - Sesame Ginger Garlic Green Beans from Country Cleaver

 - More Vegetable Side Dishes

 - 1/3 cup sliced, pitted kalamata olives

 - 1/2 teaspoon sugar

 - 3 tablespoons olive oil

-- 16 ounces frozen haricots vert
+- 16 ounces frozen thin green beans (haricots vert)

 - Place olives in a serving bowl.
 Whisk together shallots, vinegar, mustard, sugar and olive oil.
 Pour mixture into the bowl with the olives.
 Season with salt and pepper if desired.
 Set aside.

 - Cook beans till tender-crisp, then drain and place in a bowl of ice water to stop the cooking process.